Richard Dawkins' 8-buttoned Creation Machine

 + If neutrinos have even a small amount of mass, their high density throughout the universe would increase the Omega value (the mass in the universe) causing its eventual collapse; galaxy clusters and galaxies would be too dense, making conditions impossible for sustained, comfortable life

-– If Omega (the mass in the universe) is infinitesimally less than 1.0, it would be unable to prevent the universe from expanding forever; galaxy clusters, galaxies, and stars would not form
+– If Omega (the mass in the universe) is infinitesimally less than 1.0, it would be unable to prevent the universe from expanding forever; galaxy clusters, galaxies, and even stars would never form

 The lambda particle